-Payouts from extreme weather have more than doubled every five to 10 years since the 1980s.
+Damage and loss from extreme weather has been increasing exponentially since the 1980s.
 The costs of rebuilding have increased because of more frequent extreme weather events, inadequate infrastructure and rising property values.
 However, addressing this extreme weather trend has also brought a better understanding of how changing weather patterns impact the risks we face, along with innovative solutions to help everyone deal with them.

 Advocates for change

 As leaders in risk analysis, insurers are uniquely positioned to advocate for better ways to predict and prevent losses from extreme weather events.
 We believe in taking a proactive approach to helping reduce your risk.

 At The Co-operators, we lend our expertise directly to civic planners and work collaboratively with government and non-governmental organizations to improve the resiliency of Canadian communities by: